Brightspace: Take part in workshops and get support

 AU's new learning platform, Brightspace, is now open and accessible to all teaching staff and course administrators.
 Centre for Educational Development (CED) are ready to help you getting set up in the new system for the upcoming start of term.
 There will be workshops specifically tailored for teaching staff at Nat as well as online support.
 Read more about how to get help and support with regards to Brightspace.

 Teaching staff and course administrators are now able to participate in online workshops designed specifically for staff at Nat and Tech who will be using Brightspace in their teaching.
 These workshops are organised by the Centre for Educational Development (CED) (formerly STLL).

 At these workshops, you will be introduced to the most important functions of the platform, including uploading materials, communicating with students and setting up learning activities.
 There will also be time to address individual questions and problems.

 If a large group of teaching staff, from the same department for example, would like to do a workshop together, please contact Morten Seberg from the CED, who is the project manager for Nat and Tech and is ready to help arrange this.

 You can get help with Brightspace on Zoom every Tuesday and Thursday 14.00-15.30.

 Brightspace Online Course:

-Access it via this link.
+Access it via this link for non-lecturers.

 These short videos on different topics will introduce you to the basic functions of the platform and give you useful tips and tricks.